microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraUserAppRoleAssignment.md

 ## Description

-the `New-EntraUserAppRoleAssignment` cmdlet assigns a user to an application role in Microsoft Entra ID.
+The `New-EntraUserAppRoleAssignment` cmdlet assigns a user to an application role in Microsoft Entra ID.

 To grant an app role assignment to a user, you need three identifiers: